c-o-pr/ddrescue-helper/README.md

 d) Triggering a drive to re-allocate bad blocks.

-e) Checking and repairing filesystem structure to recover from corruption associated with bad blocks.
+e) Checking and repairing filesystem structure to recover from corruption.

 `ddrescue-helper.sh` assists as follows:

-- Simplifies operating ddrescue by hiding standard options.
+- Simplifies operating ddrescue by hiding standard options and performing simple consistency checks.
-- Keeps ddrescue metadata in a named folder and checks that existing map agrees with the specific source and destination.
+- Keeps ddrescue metadata in a named folder and checks that existing domain map agrees with the specific source and destination.
-- Persistently unmounts volumes on a drive to ensure that drive or partition isn't changed by the OS while rescue copy is running.
+- Persistently unmounts volumes on a drive to ensure that drive or partition isn't changed by the OS while a rescue copy is running.
-- Performs drive-to-drive, drive-to-image (file), or file-to-file copying.
+- Performs drive-to-drive, drive-to-image (file), or file-to-file copying and scanning:
-  - Scanning a drive (copying to /dev/null) creates the ddrescue "map" read errors and a read-rate log for slow areas without needing a copy destination.
+  - Scanning a drive (copying to /dev/null) creates the bad block "map" based on read errors and also generates a read-rate log for slow areas.
-  - In the case of specific files, when recovery from a backup isn't possible, a small error region may be tolerable (e.g., video) compared to losing access to the whole file.
+  - In the case of specific files, when recovery from a backup isn't possible, a small error region may be tolerable (e.g., a small content loss in a media file) as compared to alternative of losing access to the whole file.
 - Copies and scans can be stopped with ^C and continued by rerunning the same command.
+Recovery is also restartable after drive disconnection or system crash.
-- For macOS HFS+ volumes, a report of affected files can be generated from the ddrewscue meteadata.
+- For macOS HFS+ volumes, a report of affected files can be generated from the ddrescue metadata for both bad-blocks and slow reads.
-- The bad blocks in the error map can be zapped to trigger the drive to re-allocate them.
-This can allow an drive that's inaccessible due to read errors in filesystem metadata to be accessed and repaired to regain access its contents.
+- The bad blocks can be "zapped" to trigger the drive to re-allocate them.
+This can regain access a volume that's inaccessible due to read errors in filesystem metadata.
-- Runs fsck on a drive.
+- Run fsck on a whole drive or a partition.
+- Re-mount a drive or partition and disable persistent automount prevention.

 # IS CONTINUING TO USE A DRIVE WITH MEDIA ERRORS SANE?

-My expeirence is that large (4TB+) commodities spinning hard drives have unreliable areas that only get exposed when the drive is used very close to full for a long time.
+My experience is that large (TB+) commodities spinning hard drives have unreliable areas that only get exposed when the drive is used very close to full for a long time.
 I will make a wild-ass guess that the drive makers solve a binning problem by tolerating a spread of defects in shipped product and deferring the exposure of these defects for as long as possible.
 The gambit is that customers won't become aware of the problem areas until the drive is well out of warranty and so old that accountability for failure is irrelevant.
 The implication of this wild assessment is that a well-used drive can be expected to suffer from some errors when heavily used, but still has life it in if you can find a way to deal with the problem areas.
 For example, one way to work around bad spots is to set-aside large files that cover them.
 Another is to encourage the drive to re-allocate bad sectors.

 By running a scan over an entire drive, such defects can be side-stepped by setting aside affected files and zapping bad-blocks to re-allocate according to the drives spare provisioning.
 This allows a troublesome drive to continue to be used.